-Time Management Tools and Techniques
+5 Time Management Tools and Techniques

 Good time management is essential to your success.
 Using an effective time planner and master list you can achieve any goal you set your mind to.
-These are given time management tools and techniques that you should practice for maximum productivity and good personal organization.
+These are standard time management tools and techniques that you should practice for maximum productivity and good personal organization.

-Use a Time Planner and Create a Master List
+1. Use a Time Planner and Create a Master List

 The first time management tool that you need is a time planner that contains everything you need to plan and organize your life.
-The best time planners, whether looseleaf binders or electronic versions, enable you to plan fro the year, the month, the week, and for each day.
+The best time planners, whether looseleaf binders or electronic versions, enable you to plan for the year, the month, the week, and for each day.

 A good time planner will contain a master list where you can capture every task, goal, or required action as it comes up.
 This master list then becomes the core of your time-planning system.
 From this master list, you allocate individual tasks to various months, weeks, and days.

-Work From a List
+2. Work From a List

-This means that you will have two extra hours of productive time in an eight hour day from the simple act of making a list of everything you have to do before you start work.
+This means that you will have two extra hours of productive time in an eight-hour day from the simple act of making a list of everything you have to do before you start work.
 You can bring order out of chaos faster with a list than with any other time management tool.

-Organize By Priority
+3. Organize By Priority

-Time Management Systems
+4. Time Management Tools and Systems

 The variety of personal digital assistants (PDAs) and computer-based time planner systems available today is absolutely wonderful.
 No matter what you do, in whatever field, there are digital time management systems that you can tap into or load onto your personal computer to help organize every part of your life.

-Organize Your Time
+5. Organize Your Time

 First, you get a box of forty-five files with fourteen hanging files to put them in.
 The forty-five files are divided as follows: There are thirty-one files numbered one through thirty-one for the days of the month.
-There are twelve files for the months of the year.
-January through December.
+There are twelve files for the months of the year, January through December.
 The last two files are for the next two years.
-This is a wonderful system that you can also use with hanging files in your desk drawer.

-« Previous Post Next Post »
+« Previous Post

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
-You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.
+You can follow him on Twitter, Facebook, Pinterest, Linkedin and Youtube.